owen-it/laravel-auditing/README.md

 It is always important to have change history records in the system.
 The Auditing does just that simple and practical way, you simply extends it in the model you would like to register the change log.

-> Auditing é baseado no package  [revisionable](https://packagist.org/packages/VentureCraft/revisionable)
+> Auditing is based on the package [revisionable](https://packagist.org/packages/VentureCraft/revisionable)

-## Instalação
+## Installation

-Auditing é instalado via [composer](http://getcomposer.org/doc/00-intro.md), os detalhes estão em [packagist, aqui.](https://packagist.org/packages/owen-it/laravel-auditing)
+Auditing is installed with [composer](http://getcomposer.org/doc/00-intro.md),the details are [here](https://packagist.org/packages/owen-it/laravel-auditing).

 Execute o seguinte comando para obter a versão mais recente do pacote: